eglick/angular-drag-drop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

+The application uses Angular CDK to dynamically create a 10x10 grid of drop zones and 10 draggable elements in a sortable list.
+It illustrates the use of ```cdkDropListConnectedTo```, drag preview, and custom placeholders.
+It also provides an example of how drag and drop between connected lists needn't involve transferring data between arrays, something left somewhat unclear in the CDK docs.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.